A. K. M. Fazlul Quader Chowdhury

-Fazlul Quader Chowdhury (ফজলুল কাদের চৌধুরী; 1919–1973) was a Bengali politician who served as the 5th speaker of the National Assembly of Pakistan from East Pakistan.
+A.K.M.
+Fazlul Quader Chowdhury (এ.কে.এম. ফজলুল কাদের চৌধুরী; 1919–1973) was a Bengali politician who served as the 5th speaker of the National Assembly of Pakistan from East Pakistan.
 He belonged to Ayub Khan's Convention Muslim League.
 He was also the acting president of Pakistan from time to time when Ayub Khan left the country.
-His elder brother Fazlul Kabir Chowdhury was the leader of the opposition in East Pakistan assembly.
-Quader was preceded by Maulvi Tamizuddin Khan of Awami League.
+His elder brother, Fazlul Kabir Chowdhury, was the leader of the opposition in the East Pakistan assembly.
+Quader was preceded by Maulvi Tamizuddin Khan of the Awami League.

 Early life

-Chaudhury was born on 26 March 1919 to a Bengali Muslim zamindar family in Gahira, Raozan, located in the Chittagong District of the Bengal Province.
-His father, Khan Bahadur Abdul Jabbar Chaudhry, was a police official in the British Raj, and his mother, Begum Fatema Khatun Chaudhrani, was a housewife.
+Chowdhury was born on 26 March 1919 to a Bengali Muslim zamindar family in Gahira, Raozan, located in the Chittagong District of the Bengal Province.
+His father, Khan Bahadur Abdul Jabbar Chaudhry, was a police official in the British Raj, and his mother, Begum Fatema Khatun Chaudhurani, was a housewife.

 Education

-Chaudhry graduated from Calcutta Presidency College and earned B.L degree from Calcutta University Law College.
-In 1941 he was elected general secretary of All-India Muslim Student Federation.
+Chaudhry graduated from Calcutta Presidency College and earned a B.L degree from Calcutta University Law College.
+In 1941 he was elected general secretary of the All-India Muslim Student Federation.
 In 1942 he was arrested due to the Indian Security Act of 1942.
-He joined the All-India Muslim League and was elected the secretary of Chittagong district unit of the party in 1943.
+He joined the All-India Muslim League and was elected the secretary of the Chittagong district unit of the party in 1943.

 Career

-In 1947, Fazlul Qadir Chaudhry supported the United Bengal pact of Sarat Bose and Huseyn Shaheed Suhrawardy, but when Suhrawardy agreed to form Pakistan, he failed from presenting the matter to Muhammad Ali Jinnah.
+In 1947, Fazlul Quadir Chowdhury supported the United Bengal pact of Sarat Bose and Huseyn Shaheed Suhrawardy, but when Suhrawardy agreed to form Pakistan, he failed from presenting the matter to Muhammad Ali Jinnah.

 Chaudhury was elected member of the Pakistan National Assembly in 1962.
 In Ayub Khan's cabinet he served in the Ministry of Agriculture and Works, the Ministry of Education and Information and the Ministry of Labour and Social Welfare.
 He played an important role in floating the Convention Muslim League (1962) and was elected a member of the central committee of the party.

 He facilitated the foundation of University of Chittagong, Chittagong University of Engineering & Technology, Chittagong Medical College, Chittagong Marine Academy, Chittagong Marine Fisheries and the Polytechnic Institute.

 Personal life

 Family

-FQC's father, Abdul Jabbar Chaudhry, was a 12th-generation descendant of Sheikh Mohammed Baradam Lashkar, whose forefathers were from the ancient city of Gour.
-His mother, Fatema Khatun Chaudhrani, was the daughter of Siddique Ahmed Chowdhury (son of 18th-century poet Rahimunnessa).
+FQC's father, Abdul Jabbar Chaudhry, was a 12th-generation descendant of Sheikh Mohammed Baradam Laskar, whose forefathers were from the ancient city of Gour (present-day in Malda, West Bengal).
+His mother, Fatema Khatun Chaudhurani, was the daughter of Siddique Ahmed Chowdhury (son of 18th-century poet Rahimunnessa).

 Chaudhry married Syeda Selima Begum, the second daughter of Syed Azizullah of the Syed family of South Charta (Comilla District) and Syeda Ammatul Ela Raziya Khatun.
 They had six children.
 Their eldest son, Salahuddin Quader Chowdhury, was a six-time Bangladeshi parliamentarian and adviser to Khaleda Zia.
 Their second son, Saifuddin Qadir Chaudhry, was a businessman and their third son, Giasuddin Quader Chowdhury, was also a parliamentarian.
 Their fourth son, Jamaluddin Qadir Chaudhry, is an industrialist.
 Their two daughters are Zobaida Quader Chaudhry and Hasina Quader Sinha.